CAN LYME DISEASE CAUSE INTERNAL VIBRATIONS (1)

 Several processes may contribute to these symptoms:

-• Neuroinflammation: Inflammatory changes may alter how sensory signals are processed
+• Neuroinflammation: Inflammatory changes may alter how sensory signals are processed.

 Internal Vibrations and Anxiety: How They Overlap

-For related neurologic symptoms, see
+For related neurologic symptoms, see Neurologic Lyme Disease.

 When to Look More Closely

-Further evaluation may be reasonable if:
+Further evaluation may be appropriate if:

-• Internal vibrations began suddenly
+• Internal vibrations begin suddenly.

-• Symptoms fluctuate or worsen over time
+• Symptoms fluctuate or progressively worsen.

-• There is a history of tick exposure or Lyme disease
+• There is a history of tick exposure or Lyme disease.

 Clinical Perspective